North Oropouche reach Fishing Pond semis

 Also advancing to the last four was Boys Town who defeated Fishing Pond 2-0 on Saturday, with goals from Brent Jackson and Keirin Vincent.

-The final match of the Big 8 kicks off on Thursday with defending champions Gremio meeting Dream Team at 6.30 pm.
+The final match of the Big 8 kicks off tomorrow with defending champions Gremio meeting Dream Team at 6.30 pm.

 Reply to "North Oropouche reach Fishing Pond semis"